freeman42x/ngpl/System Fω.md

+# System Fω

-# System Fω high level specification
+# High level specification

 System Fω is a typed λ-calculus and the most powerful in a hierarchy of systems introduced by Jean-Yves Girard in the 1970s, including System F and System F<sub>ω</sub>, among others.
 System Fω allows for polymorphism, higher-kinded types, and type operators.
 This system is particularly important because it forms the theoretical foundation for many statically typed programming languages and proof assistants.